aembke/fred.rs/tests/README.md

 * Since we're mutating shared state in external redis servers with these tests it's necessary to run the tests with `--test-threads=1`.
 The test runner scripts will do this automatically.
 * **The tests will periodically call `flushall` before each test iteration.**

-## Contributing

-The following modules still need better test coverage:

-* ACL commands
-* Cluster commands.
-This one is more complicated though since many of these modify the cluster.